Gambit120/Arduino-I2C/README.md

 ## Description

 A ligthweight communication library over the Arduino framework to make the I2C communication simpler with external IC's like sensors, RTC, ADCs, DACs and many others.
 Under the hood this library is using the Wire and the Arduino library to deal with the low level communication.
 Depending on the target device's register size, there are 3 different variations available: 8Bit, 16Bit and 32Bit.
-Each variation has it's own separate source filse, include the one that your target IC has.
+Each variation has it's own separate source files, include the one that your target IC has.
 (I2C_8Bit.h, I2C_16Bit.h and I2C_32Bit.h) You can include more than one variants if necessary, every variant has it's own unique prefixes.

 ## Functions

-The following functions are available in every variant with the same name, the anly differences are the size of the used register size. and the method prefixes.
+The following functions are available in every variant with the same name, the only differences are the size of the used register size. and the method prefixes.

 ### I2C_XXBit_readFromModule